 1. Pick a wine to complement the meal

-To complement a dish with wine you must first take into consideration the intensity of the dish and the flavor of the wine.
-Pairing food and wine in this manner will actually offer a heightened intensity to the dish.
-For example an earthy Pinot Noir will complement the flavors in an earthy mushroom dish.
+To complement a dish with wine, you must first take into consideration the intensity of the dish and the flavours of the wine.
+Pairing food and wine this way will actually offer a heightened intensity to the dish and bring the best of both together.
+For example an earthy Pinot Noir will complement the flavours in an earthy mushroom dish.
 I love a fresh, aromatic white or even a rich and creamy white wine with Turkey.
 Similarly, I love smooth, fruit forward red wines with ham.

 2. Pick a wine to contrast the meal